-- If the use of specific pregnancy bolsters/pillows is not available, the pregnant client should be massaged on her side with legs raised (foetal position) with pillows placed for comfort - Use appropriate draping for client comfort and modesty. - Only use oils appropriate to pregnancy - Client should only be on the table for 40 to 50 minutes - Swelling in the legs in the last trimester can be treated with manual lymphatic drainage (MLD) but must be reviewed by her medical practitioner - Always assist the client to a sitting up position on completion of the massage.
-This ensures client - If you intend to massage the abdominal area sit the pregnant client up to approximately 30 to 40 degrees
+- Use appropriate draping for client comfort and modesty. - Only use oils appropriate to pregnancy - Client should only be on the table for 40 to 50 minutes - Swelling in the legs in the last trimester can be treated with manual lymphatic drainage (MLD) but must be reviewed by her medical practitioner - Always assist the client to a sitting up position on completion of the massage.
+This ensures client safety - If you intend to massage the abdominal area sit the pregnant client up to approximately 30 to 40 degrees